Laplacian Heads Improve Transformers by Smoothing Token Representations: Analysis of Token Representations

+We then define the within-sequence, within-class, between-class, and total variances, each measuring the variability within a certain group:

-By expanding the squared norm, the total variance decomposes additively into the three components defined earlier:
+By expanding the squared norm, the total variance decomposes additively into three components:

-Following these definitions, we use the last-layer token embeddings to compute the total variance and its decomposition into WithinSeqVar, WithinClassVar and BetweenClassVar, each reported as a fraction of TotalVar.
-Figure~\ref{fig:anova_decomp} presents the result for models trained on CIFAR-100.
-As the number of Laplacian heads $k$ increases, the WithinSeqVar fraction drops sharply, while the BetweenClassVar fraction rises substantially, indicating more within-sequence collapse and stronger separability between classes.
-For models with fewer Laplacian heads ($k = 0, 3, 6$), WithinClassVar constitutes a much larger portion of the total variance than BetweenClassVar.
+Following these definitions, we use the last-layer token representations to compute the total variance and its decomposition into the three components, each reported as a fraction of TotalVar.
+Figure~\ref{fig:anova_decomp} shows that as the number of Laplacian heads increases, the WithinSeqVar fraction decreases sharply, while the BetweenClassVar fraction increases substantially, indicating more within-sequence collapse and stronger separability between classes.
+For models with fewer Laplacian heads ($|\L| = 0, 3, 6$), WithinClassVar constitutes a much larger portion of the total variance than BetweenClassVar.
 This gap narrows as more Laplacian heads are added, and the two fractions become nearly equal for large $k$.
-Overall, adding more Laplacian heads shifts the total variance towards BetweenClassVar, driving tokens towards a geometry with greater between-class separability, consistent with the PCA visualization.
-Together with the results in Table~\ref{tab:top1-accuracy}, the ANOVA decomposition suggests that higher classification accuracy is correlated with a token geometry that better separates classes.
+These results imply that Laplacian heads indeed control within-sequence variance and smooth token representations more effectively, as explained in Section~\ref{sec:motivation1}.